tvoipio/GCDProject/CodeBook.md

 # Code book

 This file describes the structure of the two dataframes produced by `run_analysis.R` and their relationship to the UCI HAR dataset ("original dataset").
 For more information on the original dataset, see its accompanying `README.txt`.
+The processed datasets are also available in the files `activitydata.txt` and `activitysummary.txt`.

 ## activitydata